faisalmemon/picoCTF-cache-me-output/README.md

 +++ killed by SIGSEGV +++
 ```

-This shows that the binary needs "flags.txt" and then reading from the non-existant file crashes the program.
+This shows that the binary needs "flags.txt", allocates 552 presumably for IO, and then later on, reading from the non-existant file crashes the program.
 So we shall just create a dummy file containing `hello`.
 The program then runs.

 ```
 kali-amd64# ltrace -x "@libc.so.6" -o out2.txt ./heapedit_patched